Proton Pump Inhibitors

 Although many proton pump inhibitors come with warnings of minor side effects such as nausea, diarrhea, or headaches, recent studies have indicated that there could possibly be more serious harmful effects for people who take these medicines.
 In early 2016, the FDA issued a safety communication document that indicated there could be a link between PPI usage and an increased risk of Clostridium difficile–associated diarrhea (CDAD).
 Recent studies have also indicated that PPIs could possibly cause the accelerated aging of blood vessel cells, potentially increasing consumers’ risk for heart attack, stroke, and renal failure.
 Another study that analyzed PPI use in veterans found an increased risk of chronic kidney disease, and yet another indicated a possible risk of dementia for people taking PPIs.

-Companies that release dangerous, defective, or unsafe drugs into the marketplace may be held liable for injuries or deaths that result.
+Companies that release dangerous, defective, or unsafe drugs into the marketplace may be held liable for injuries or deaths that result by proton pump inhibitor attorneys.
 Depending on the state in which a product liability lawsuit is filed, there may be multiple theories of liability, including breach of warranty, strict liability, and negligence.
 The proof required for each type of claim differs.
 Breach of warranty claims, for instance, are based upon the law of contract and require a plaintiff to prove that he or she was in privity with the defendant, whereas negligence cases are based upon the law of torts and require that the plaintiff show the elements of duty, breach of duty, causation, and damages.
 Strict liability claims are based on a manufacturing defect, a design defect, or a marketing defect, also known as a failure to warn.
 These theories do not require showing that a defendant acted negligently but only that the drug was defective and that the plaintiff was harmed as a result.
 If the case is successful, a product liability claimant may be able to recover compensation for medical expenses, lost income and earning capacity, pain and suffering, and any other damages allowed under state law, sometimes including punitive damages.